carpentries-incubator/gap-lesson/index.md

 This lesson gives an introduction to GAP.
-It is centred around a common task of searching in the Small Groups Library for interesting examples and counterexamples, and a particular research problem in which we will be interested is to **find examples of groups such that the average order of their elements is an integer**.
+It is centred around a common task of searching in the Small Groups Library for interesting examples and counterexamples, and a particular research problem in which we will be interested is to **find examples of non-trivial groups such that the average order of their elements is an integer**.

 The lesson will lead the learner along the path from working in the GAP command line and exploring algebraic objects interactively to saving the GAP code into